ganlab/GALA/README.md

 	> sh bam_seprator.sh

 	> for i in bams/*; do samtools view $i | cut -f 1 > $i.read_names;done;
-11. Use the `cat` command to concatenate read name files belongs to the same `linkage group`.
+11. Use the `cat` command to concatenate read name files belongs to the same `scaffolding group`.
 	* For example:
 		> cat contig_1.bam.read_names contig_3.bam.read_names contig_7.bam.read_names > scaffold_1.read_names
 12. Use the `readsep` Module to separate each scaffold correlated-reads.